sumearthb/central-valley-farm-aid/README.md

 **Name of the project:**

-Rural Farm Aid
+Central Valley Farm Aid

 **The proposed project:**

-Our website helps rural farmers in the United States identify where they can sell their crops in farmers' markets based on their location and the crops that they grow.
-It also shows them what non-profit organizations can provide assistance based on their location and crops.
+Rural and small family farmers inherently face many threats to the viability of their establishments, ranging anywhere from infrastructure to financial constraints.
+Our website helps rural farmers in the counties of the Central Valley of California identify where they can sell their crops in farmers' markets based on their location.
+It also shows them what non-profit organizations can provide assistance based on their location.

 **URLs of at least three data sources that you will programmatically scrape using a RESTful API**